 Default scene has number 0 and contains a black scene.
 If you like to set a default scene with a different position number or even run play-list after turning on your LED controller, then follow Auto-play: Default scene, Auto-play: DIP SWITCH or Auto-play: PLAYLIST.

 In case you’d like to use buttons as trigger for your animations, you need to export scenes in the following format – EFFXXX.LN2.
 XXX is the number of your scene (for example EFF001.LN2, EFF125.LN2).

 We assume that you already created some scenes in the LSS software.

-DMX mode is automatically activated when there is DMX signal source connected to DMX IN and there’s no LED Strip Studio software or Art-Net controller/software connected.
+DMX mode is automatically activated when there is DMX signal source connected to DMX IN and there’s no LED Strip Studio software or Art-Net signal source connected.
+It can be considered one of the most used control options since DMX is still a very popular protocol despite it’s age.
 DMX address can be set in web configuration or by using DIP switch on the device.